Accident

 Sachschaden: Vermisst

-Unfallort:E of Manila, Philippines (Pacific Ocean) show on map
+Unfallort:E off Manila, Philippines ( Pacific Ocean)

 Flugphase: Während des Fluges (ENR)